Voice classification in non-classical music: Approaches in classical music

 There are two overall approaches within voice classification: one for opera vocalists and one for choral music parts.
 One of the major differences between these two in classifying voices is that choral music classifies voices entirely upon vocal range, whereas in opera classification systems many other factors are considered.
 Indeed, tessitura (where the voice feels most comfortable singing) and vocal timbre (the innate quality of sound to the voice) are more important factors than vocal range within opera categorization.
 Within opera there are several systems in use including the German Fach system, the Italian opera tradition, and French opera tradition.

-All of these approaches to voice classification use some of the same terminology, which sometimes leads to confusion between the systems.
+All of these approaches to voice classification use some of the same terminology, which often leads to confusion.
 In the operatic systems there are six basic voice types split between men and women, and each type then has several sub-types.
 These basic types are soprano, mezzo-soprano, and contralto for women, and tenor, baritone, and bass for men.
 Within choral music the system is collapsed into only four categories for adult singers: soprano and alto for women, and tenor and bass for men.
 In England, the term "male alto" is used to refer to a man who uses falsetto vocal production to sing in the alto section of a chorus.
 This practice is much less common outside of the UK where the term countertenor is more often applied.
 Countertenors are also widely employed within opera as solo vocalists.
 The term male alto is never used to refer to a solo vocalist.
 Children's voices, both male and female, are described as trebles, although the term boy soprano is widely used as well.